danielayalarivas/danielayalarivas/README.md

-### Hi there 👋, Daniel Ayala Rivas
-#### Drilling & Completions Engineer and Data science enthusiast!
 ![Drilling & Completions Engineer and Data science enthusiast!](https://github.com/danielayalarivas/danielayalarivas/blob/main/Screen%20Shot%202022-05-11%20at%2020.26.30.png)

+# Daniel Ayala Rivas

 I am Daniel Ayala Rivas, I am a resourceful, adaptable, and dynamic Mechanical/Chemical & Petroleum Engineer with widespread experience in both national and international drilling, completions, and workover.
 I am been recognized for accomplishing the plan, design, and execution of complex delineation, horizontal and thermal Steam-Assisted Gravity Drainage (SAGD) wells.
 I have proven success with prepared high-level directional plans, casing designs, hydraulic evaluations, torque and drag analysis, drilling and completion programs, and stick diagrams following the Alberta Energy regulator (AER) requirements.

+## Skills and Experience

-Skills: Python / Machine Learning / Well Design / Casing Design  / Hydraulics/ Torque & Drag design
+* 💻 Python / Machine Learning / Artificial Intelligence
+* :atom: Well Design / Casing Design  / Hydraulics/ Torque & Drag design
+* 🌡️ Horizontal and thermal SAGD drilling experience
+* 👨‍🏫 Project managenet / Teamwork  / Project implementation / Time management

 - 🔭 I’m currently working on using Machine Learning to predict the rate of penetration (ROP) and to optimize the drilling parameters of a SAGD producer well.